deanturpin/germs.dev/posts/service.md

 - Remove and rewind a mainspring by hand
 - Remove and refit hands
 - Get a box of old movements that you can destroy
+- I've found it very useful to have two of the same movement so you can use one as a reference and/or donor